-Maryland Spine & Rehab of Fort Washington, Landover, Waldorf, and Washington, DC was designed to provide an ideal environment for healing your body, through chiropractic or physiotherapy.
+Maryland Spine & Rehab of Clinton, Landover, Waldorf, and Washington, DC was designed to provide an ideal environment for healing your body, through chiropractic or physiotherapy.
 When you arrive at our office, our physicians will take a thorough history, and evaluation of the entire body including posture and biomechanics, range of motion, and joint mobility to find out the cause of pain or disability.
 You will then discuss treatment options and goals, so that we can customize a treatment plan catered to you.

 Each session will last roughly one hour.
 The frequency of visits and the length of treatment is determined by the physician who prescribed the treatment.
 The results are typically a result of the patient's commitment.
 When the patient follows the plan, does their exercises as often as suggested and using the proper techniques, the treatment is typically very successful.

 Before Your Appointment

 It is a good idea to arrive at your physiotherapy appointment properly dressed.
 It is best that you wear snug comfortable clothing that doesn't restrict your movement.
 It is also a good idea to bring your insurance card, a form of identification, the prescription that your physician gave you, and if needed, your co-pay.

 An exceptional way to help the body in the healing process.
 This is accomplished by sending a very small electrical current into the affected soft tissue injury or muscle spasm.
 The therapy utilizes this current in an effort to help reduce swelling and release trigger points that may have the muscle locked up.
 It does this by helping the body to release natural relievers of pain often referred to as endorphins.